 You’d also like to take a close look at the following posts:

-- How to Enable Dark Mode in iOS 12
+- How to Enable Dark Mode on iPhone and iPad

 - Dark Mode List Marathon Collection of iPhone, iPad, and Mac Apps with Dark Mode